douglashill/KeyboardKit/Features.md

 ## Advanced text navigation

+`KeyboardTextView` provides keyboard access to quick navigation based on searching for text.
+These are all standard features of `NSTextView` in AppKit, and some Mac users find these commands are a huge productivity boost.

 | Feature                                            | Key input                   | Available with       |
 | -------------------------------------------------- | --------------------------- | -------------------- |
 | Find next                                          | ⌘G                          | `KeyboardTextView`   |